Common viruses as Alzheimer’s triggers? – Combined effect of cold sores and chickenpox viruses could promote dementia

 In a further study, Cairns and her colleagues have now examined in more detail what is behind this and when herpes viruses can cause such Alzheimer’s symptoms in the brain.
 To do this, they grew three-dimensional tissue cultures from neuronal stem cells, which consisted of human neurons and their auxiliary cells, the glial cells.
 They then infected these cell cultures with herpes simplex and/or varicella zoster.

-Alzheimer’s plaques after dual infection
+Alzheimer’s plaques following dual infection

 It turned out that if the brain cells were only infected with the shingles virus Varicella zoster, this caused damage to the glial cells and the release of inflammatory messenger substances – but no Alzheimer’s plaques.
 However, this was different if the brain cells had previously been latently infected with herpes simplex: The double infection reactivated the dormant HSV-1 viruses and triggered a rapid formation of misfolded amyloid beta and tau proteins – the plaques that are typical of Alzheimer’s are.

 As a result of this viral chain reaction, the brain cells in the cultures became less active and eventually died.
 “Our results suggest that varicella infection causes inflammatory signals in the brain, which in turn wake up herpes simplex,” explains Cairns.
 This supports an indirect role of the chickenpox pathogen in Alzheimer’s dementia.
-At the same time, this could explain why a latent infestation with herpes simplex alone is apparently not enough to trigger the disease – the virus has to be reactivated.
+At the same time, this might explain why a latent infestation with herpes simplex alone is apparently not enough to trigger the disease – the virus has to be reactivated.

 “It’s a double whammy from two viruses that are very common but mostly harmless when viewed on their own.
 But when they come together, it can cause problems,” explains Cairns.